 We always have a container of this soup in the fridge or freezer.
 It’s filling, delicious, and my idea of comfort.
 This soups is great served hot, cold, or at room temperature.

 - 1 tbsp olive oil

 - 10 fresh bay leaves or 10-15 dried bay leaves

 - 1½ cups of green, brown, or black lentils

 - 1 tbsp red wine vinegar

-Combine potato, carrot, celery, olive oil, bay leaves, lentils, and water in a large pot.
+Combine onion, potato, carrot, celery, olive oil, bay leaves, lentils, and water in a large pot.
 Cover, turn the heat on high, and bring to a boil.
 Once boiling, reduce the heat to low and allow to simmer for 30-45 minutes, or until the lentils are fully cooked through.